Organized crime – we all know, to a certain extent, what this means.

 Narcos: Mexico was meant to be the fourth season of the parent series, but an executive decision was made to produce it as a separate series entirely.

-Where Narcos outlined the rise of the Colombian drug trade, Narcos: Mexico did that same for, well, the Mexican drug trade.
+Where Narcos outlined the rise of the Colombian drug trade, Narcos: Mexico did the same for, well, the Mexican drug trade.
 Much like the original series, Narcos: Mexico focuses on a real-life drug cartel: the Guadalajara Cartel.

-Throughout the seasons (two so far, with a third on the way), viewers witness how the country’s drug industry started with independent marijuana dealers before booming into the large business it became, shipping both marijuana and cocaine into the United States.
+Throughout the seasons (two so far, with a third on the way), viewers witness how the country’s drug industry started with independent weed dealers before booming into the large business it became, shipping both marijuana and cocaine into the United States.

 It also chronicles the pursuit of a DEA agent, and how the dangers of his job affect his personal and family life.